 Along with the usual summer events like free movie screenings and concerts in Chicago's city parks, there are also a number of annual festivals and events that take place during the month of August.
 Among the most significant events that happen this month is the Bud Billiken Parade and Picnic, which is the biggest African-American parade in America and has been happening each August since 1929.

 - Chicago SummerDance: At the Spirit of Music Garden in Grant Park on Thursdays through Sundays from June 28 through August 25, 2018, you can stop by for a free concert or DJ set and dance session.

-- Green City Market: A fresh, open-air produce, art, and baked goods marketplace located in Lincoln Park and West Loop on Saturdays all summer as well as pop-up markets in Boxville on Wednesdays throughout the month.
+- Green City Market: A fresh, open-air produce, art, and baked goods marketplace takes shape in Lincoln Park and West Loop on Saturdays all summer as well as pop-up markets in Boxville on Wednesdays throughout the month.